Bernard Williams, Utilitarianism, and Negative Responsibility

 The first scenario is about a man named George.
 George is an unemployed Ph.D in Chemistry and is offered a job working with biological and chemical warfare.
 Jobs are scarce, and George has a family to provide for.
 On top of that, George’s wife has no qualms about George working on these forms of warfare.
 If George does not take the job offer, someone else surely will, and may even progress the experiments of biological and chemical warfare; were as George could slow the process indefinitely.

-In the second scenario, a man named Jim finds himself in front of a row of twenty Indians.
-Jim is the guest of the day, and as such he gets the privilege of killing one of the Indians.
-If Jim kills one of the Indians, he will save the others.
-However, if Jim refuses such and honor, a man named Pedro will kill all of the Indians.
+In the second scenario, a man named Jim finds himself in front of a row of twenty Native Americans.
+Jim is the guest of the day, and as such he gets the privilege of killing one of the Native Americans.
+If Jim kills one of the Native Americans, he will save the others.
+However, if Jim refuses such and honor, a man named Pedro will kill all of the Native Americans.

 In both scenarios, we are left with the question, what should George and Jim do?